Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 where $\mathcal{M}_T^{\,q,p}$ are the scattering amplitude of the transverse photon-quark and transverse photon-proton processes.
 This is confirmed in Figure~\ref{fig:FT_pieces}, where we numerically evaluate all components of $F_T$ in the spectator model at LO, and show that $F_{T}^\DIS$ and $F_{T}^\RES$ are indeed positive at all values of $x_B$ and $Q^2$.
 In contrast, the interference structure function $F_{T}^\INT$ can have any sign, and in our model it turns out to be negative definite -- and not too small, either.

 In the left panel of Figure~\ref{fig:FT_pieces}, we use a value of $Q^2 = 4$ GeV$^2$ and notice that at small $x_B$ the DIS contribution is the dominant one.
-Nonetheless, the interference piece is large and non negligible even at intermediate and large $x_B$, and is the main responsible for the visible difference between the DIS curve (blue) and the total contribution (black).
+Nonetheless, the interference piece is large and non negligible even at intermediate and large $x_B$, and is largely responsible for the visible difference between the DIS curve (blue) and the total contribution (black).

 The resonance piece has an extended but small tail at lower $x_B$, and increases in magnitude as $x_B \to 1$, where in principle it would diverge.
 However, this divergence is cut off by the phase space, that limits $x_B<x_B^{\text{max}}<1$ when $m_q + m_\phi > M$, as in our model.
 The interplay of the resonance at $x_B=1$ and phase space limitations produces an asymmetric bump at $x_B \lesssim x_B^{\text{max}}$.
 This bump becomes visually more prominent and narrow in the total contribution, that seems separated into an inelastic contribution at $x_B \lesssim 0.75$ and a resonance peak at $x_B\gtrsim 0.75$.
 However, the trough at $x_B \approx 0.75$ is actually a combined effect of the resonance and interference pieces, whose influence extends beyond the edge of phase space, well into what one may consider to be the deep inelastic region.
-In Figure~\ref{fig:FT_unstable_proton}, we show for completeness the calculation for the $m_q+m_\phi < M$ case, where the resonant behavior of the proton excitation is evident.
+In Appendix~\ref{app:resonance}, we discuss for completeness the calculation for the $m_q+m_\phi < M$ case, where the resonant behavior of the proton excitation is in full display (see Figure~\ref{fig:FT_unstable_proton}).

+In $e+p$ scattering, it is important to separate the DIS contribution from the rest, because it is this one that can be factorized into a perturbatively calculable photon-parton hard scattering coefficient and a non-perturbative parton distribution function, thus giving one access to the partonic structure of the target: